 If you’re backpacking through Europe, chances are you want to keep to a fairly strict budget.
 Seeing and doing as much as possible for as little money as possible is key.
 Most people immediately think of a rail pass – and if you truly do want to see as much as possible and maintain flexibility with your travel plans, a rail pass is probably a good idea for you.
-Passes cover anywhere from one to 24 countries, so they appeal to many travelers with many different itineraries.
+Passes cover anywhere from one to 24 countries, which makes them the perfect option for anyone exploring Europe on a budget.

 A rail pass isn’t the only answer, however.
 If you’re only taking two or three trains while you’re in Europe, it might be better to just purchase individual point to point tickets.
 Again, it all depends on your personal itinerary, and if money is a concern then it’s a good idea to price out everything before booking tickets or passes.